Contact

 Doctoral Project

 Geschichte(n) schreiben.
-Fakt, Fiktion und Narration und ihre Wirkmächtigkeit im Osteuropa des 19.
+Fakt, Fiktion und Narration und ihre Wirkmächtigkeit im Ostmittel- und Osteuropa des 19.
 Jahrhunderts

 Writing (hi)story.
-Fact, Fiction, Narrativity and Their Power in 19th Century Eastern Europe
+Fact, Fiction, Narrativity and Their Power in 19th Century East Central and Eastern Europe

 Since Hayden White’s famous books on the “Tropics of Discourse” it is historiographical commonplace that there is no writing history without plotting events in a certain narrative order.
 Thus, he or she who writes history also always tells some kind of story.
 This doctoral project turns White’s thesis around and asks how stories (including all different kinds of narrativity) make history.
 Some stories vanish quickly out of societal discourse, while others are told time and again, thus eliciting performative impact.
-The research will analyze what enabled the success of a given story in Eastern Europe from a historical perspective during the (long) 19th century within the following categories: national and international narratives, antisemitic and orientalizing narratives, and narratives on progress and the future.
-The goal of this doctoral project is thus to generate new insights into the historical contexts of a given narrative, as well as to develop a typology of both powerful and ultimately inconsequential social, political, or economic stories.
+The research will analyze what enabled the success of a given story in Eastern Europe from a historical perspective during the (long) 19th century focusing mainly on examples from the former Habsburg Empire.
+The goal of this doctoral project is thus to generate new insights into the historical contexts of a given narrative, as well as to develop a typology of both powerful and ultimately inconsequential stories.

 Curriculum Vitae